kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 #### Navigation Guard in 404
-If the page you wish to redirect from not exist anymore, it is leading to the 404 page while no redirect is set.
+While no redirect is set, the page you wish to redirect from will probably be leading to the 404 page.
 So you could use the `beforeRouteEnter` guard in your `404.vue` component.

 ```javascript
   // src/pages/404.vue